murilobellatini/crypto-prophet/README.md

 After that we've trained simple XGBoost models.

-1. Regressor: to predict the exact price of Bitcoin in the given time span
+1. `Regressor`: to predict the exact price of Bitcoin in the given time span
-2. Classifier: to predict in which change quantile Bitcoin would be (also within the future time span)
+2. `Classifier`: to predict in which change quantile Bitcoin would be (also within the future time span)

 ## Results